Skip to main content

 • A database requires a username and password to access stored information.

-Examples of Secrets on a daily basis
+Examples of Secrets in daily life

-• Wi-Fi password: A Secret you do not want to share with anyone. - Credit card PIN: Protects access to your money.
+• Wi-Fi password: A Secret you don’t want to share with everyone.

-• Email password: Ensures the privacy of your messages and protects your account from breaches.
-Within StackSpot EDP, you can register the following types of Secrets:
+• Email password: Ensures the privacy of your messages and protects your account from unauthorized access.

-• API Keys - Bearer Tokens
+• API Keys

 • Client Credentials (OAuth)

-• Certificates - Key-value pairs (more flexible input)
+• Key-value pairs (for flexible input)

 Manage Secrets on StackSpot

-The StackSpot EDP Secrets Manager helps you secure sensitive information, such as passwords, access keys, authentication tokens, and external database credentials.
-These pieces of data, referred to as "Secrets," are essential for establishing secure connections between systems and services.
-This functionality allows you to centralize, protect, and efficiently manage this sensitive data within the Platform, ensuring the security and integrity of your systems at three levels:
+The StackSpot EDP Secrets Manager helps you securely store sensitive information, such as passwords, access keys, authentication tokens, and external database credentials.
+These data, called "Secrets," are essential for secure connections between systems and services.

 1. Organization